 Footnote: Srey Pi married a man from Phnom Penh during her training year which she has completed successfully and now employed with a hairdresser in Phnom Penh.

 Currently we have 5 boys attending JVC Technical College undertaking a Mechanics apprenticeship.
-The boys live in the College, CHOICE provide allowances for food, books and travel.
+The boys live in the College, CHOICE provide allowances for food, books and travel, most have found employment.

 Breanna is holding events during the year to raise money and awareness, please follow the link for further details: http://helpproject365.wordpress.com/